SwarmStorm/awesome/README.md

 *   [bozbez/win-capture-audio](https://github.com/bozbez/win-capture-audio) - An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming.

 *   [HSpear/virtual-audio-wire](https://github.com/HSpear/virtual-audio-wire) - The Virtual Audio Wire (VAW) is an open source Virtual Audio Device (VAD) project its function is to provide Virtual Audio Devices for multimedia applications.

+## Blade

+*   [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home

 ## TeX